mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

 When you download exposure data from Gtex, you would have data in the format such as:

-        variant_id            gene_id         maf   slope slope_se pval_beta
-        chr1_64764_C_T_b38 ENSG00000227232.5 0.06    0.5    0.1     1.3e-05

  ![Format of exposure data from GTEx](gtex_exp_data.png)

 ## 4.2 Align the *Snp*-ID in the GTEx data with corresponding rs-ID.

-Since the data you downloaded is not in format to extract GWAS summary data using **TwoSampleMR Package**, you need to get it in their format and you need to align the variant_id with rs-ID using the GRCh37 build.
-For this, you need to download the *Snps* annotation file from GTEx.
+Since the data you downloaded is not in format for extraction of GWAS summary data using the **TwoSampleMR Package**, you will need to get the GTEx exposure data in **TwoSampleMR Package** format.
+You would need to align the variant_id with rs-ID of the *Snps* using the GRCh37 build.
+For this, you would need to download the *Snps* annotation file from GTEx.
 This file can be found in the *Reference* section and has the description : *Lookup table for all variants genotyped in GTEx, with chromosome positions, REF and ALT alleles, RS IDs from dbSNP 151, GTEx variant IDs (constructed as chr_pos_ref_alt_build), and hg19 liftover variant ID, for all variants in release V8*.
 This should look like this:

  ![Format of annotation data from GTEx](gtex_annotation_file.png)